tausif101/Blog-Website/README.md

 ## Features
 1. Home: View all the blogs available on the website.
 3. About: Learn more about the owner of the blog through the About page.
-4. Contact: Access contact information or form to get in touch.
+4. Contact: Access contact information to get in touch.
 5. Compose: Write and submit personal blogs to be displayed on the website.

 ## Technologies Used